 Child neglect in Connecticut is defined as a situation in which a parent or guardian has failed to provide and maintain adequate food, clothing, medical care, supervision and/or education for a minor child, whether intentional or not.
 Neglect also includes children who are abandoned or abused.

 A charge of abuse or neglect is a serious matter and you need family law attorneys who are experienced in resolving these types of cases.
 Siegel, Colin & Kaufman has discretely handled these matters for many years.
 Our attorneys also provide legal help for children in these cases.

 Parents have the right to discipline their children in reasonable ways in Connecticut and most parental discipline does not cross the line to child abuse or neglect.
 Parents who use physical discipline should be sure it does not injure the child.
 Parents also should not deprive their children of necessities like food or shelter as punishment.
 The Connecticut Department of Children and Families recommends that parents not use physical punishment as discipline.
 If you have been accused of using punishment that is inappropriate, a child abuse attorney can help you resolve your case.

 DCF is the Department of Children and Families in Connecticut, the state social services agency that protects children who are abused or neglected, as well as offering behavioral health services to children and handling juvenile justice and prevention services.
 In a child abuse or neglect case, this is the agency that makes the allegation of abuse or neglect and DCF caseworkers remove children from homes and place them in foster care.
 They are also responsible for monitoring and assisting parents who have been accused of abuse or neglect.

-Call Siegel & Kaufman, P.C. at 203-326-5145 or use our online contact form to schedule a confidential appointment.
+Siegel, Colin & Kaufman at 203-326-5145 or use our online contact form to schedule a confidential appointment.
 Our office is located near the major local courthouses and train station for your convenience.
 Our attorneys make sure your family is protected.